 Once drivers become familiar with peak hours in their neighborhood can choose their hours for making the most money.
 The peak hours in any area depends on the types of events and times they usually occur.
 Joining a local Facebook group can also help create more business.
 Even with your best efforts, being an Uber driver probably isn’t adequate as your main source of income.

 People are still asking “How does Uber work?”
 It’s a novel idea that doesn’t have all the bugs worked out.
 After decades of handling compensation for accident-related injuries, the answers aren’t always black and white.
-When all the details fall into place, everyone who needs compensation might
+When all the details fall into place, everyone who needs compensation might get it.
+When it doesn’t, everyone involved has the potential to lose.

 The amount of compensation you can get depends on your injuries.
 Different injuries require different levels of medical care.
 Some have a wide-ranging impact on your life, while others take some time to heal.

 Sometimes injuries aren’t apparent immediately after the accident.
 If you are in an accident with an Uber, take steps to preserve evidence such as witness names and the contact information for all drivers involved.
 Many people who search for “How does Uber work” care more about the details of the service than the liability in case of an accident.
-Everyone who uses these services or who works for a rideshare company should understand the s
+Everyone who uses these services or who works for a rideshare company should understand the seriousness of liability.

 If you were injured in an Uber accident, contact Batta Fulkerson for a free consultation.
 Learn your rights and get the aggressive representation you need to fight for them.